Epsilonae/RCS/README.md

 ```

 You can customize the interval and maximum height for the minimum level system in the plugin's `config.yml`.
-Here is an example of the minimum level system structure.
-The interval is in seconds (minimum 15s), and the maximum height is `y=320`:
+The interval is in seconds (minimum 15s), and the maximum height is `y=320`.
+Here is an example of the minimum level system structure :
 ```
 void:
   interval: 30